david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 - Download from GitHub, Caffe Zoo, TensorFlow Zoo, etc.
 - Train your own model
+- Use the "Import Model" option in the DL Workbench.
-- Intel’s Model Downloader tool:
+- Use Intel’s Model Downloader tool:
     - https://software.intel.com/en-us/articles/model-downloader-essentials)

     1. To list the FP32 models available in the downloader enter the following command: